junaidsiddiqi/active-directory/README.md

 ## Key Takeaways

-- **End-to-end SOC pipeline** — built every layer from log collection to automated alerting
+- **Built a full SOC pipeline from scratch** — every layer from log collection to real-time alerting was configured manually, nothing was pre-built
-- **Detection engineering** — wrote custom SPL queries mapping to real attack techniques
+- **Wrote real detection rules** — custom SPL queries targeting specific Windows event codes that map to actual attacker techniques
-- **AI automation** — integrated an AI agent that performs real-time alert triage and generates actionable SOC responses
+- **Automated alert triage with AI** — instead of just sending raw log data to Discord, an AI agent analyzes each alert and returns a formatted SOC response with severity, summary, and action steps
-- **False positive reduction** — refined detection rules to reduce noise from machine accounts, internal IPs, and expected system behavior
+- **Learned to tune detection rules** — worked through noisy alerts caused by machine accounts, internal IPs, and normal system behavior to get clean and accurate detections
-- **Active Directory administration** — configured domain, users, groups, GPOs, and security policies from scratch
+- **Hands-on Active Directory administration** — built the domain, created users and groups, configured OUs, and enforced security policies through GPOs

 ---